 Experienced goalkeepers emphasized focus as one of the most important skills a goalkeeper must-have.

-During the game, a goalkeeper must concentrate all the time, even when the ball is in the opponent’s territory.
+During the game, a goalkeeper must concentrate, even when the ball is in the opponent’s territory.

 Focusing on the game enables the goalkeeper to see the movement of the ball and mobilize his or her defenders to counter the opponent’s attack.